aryafmdev/aryafmdev/README.md

     O --> F[✅ Final Review & Deploy];
 ```

----

-### 📚 Learning Journey

-🗓️ 2025 – Started learning the fundamentals of HTML, CSS, and JavaScript
-🛠️ 2025 – Built several static projects and learned Git/GitHub basics
-⚛️ 2025 – Began exploring React and Tailwind CSS
-🔁 2025 – Gained experience working with UI designs from Figma
-🚀 2025 – Focused on building a portfolio and contributing to real-world projects
-📈 Present – Continuously improving and staying up to date with modern front-end development trends

 <h3 align="center">
 💬 “Progress is progress, no matter how small — the key is consistency.”
 </h3>